zs-zs/grunt-selenium-standalone/README.md

 - *install*: installs the web drivers which were specified for a given target
 - *start*: starts the selenium server
 - *stop*: stops the selenium server

+### Options

+#### `stopOnExit`

+For each target, you can specify if the selenium server should stop automatically when the executing Grunt task run completes or fails.
+The default is `false`.

 ## Contributing